druskus20/semla/README.md

 ## On supabase

 The frontend connects directly to supabase, supabase handles permissions and authentication.
-It is okay to expose `SUPABASE_KEY`, since it is a public anon key.
+It is okay to expose `SUPABASE_ANON_KEY`, since it is a public anon key.

 [https://supabase.com/docs/guides/api/api-keys](https://supabase.com/docs/guides/api/api-keys)